BioinfoSupport/hpc-deepcadrt/Readme.md

 # hpc-deepcadrt
 [DeepCAD-RT](https://github.com/cabooster/DeepCAD-RT) is a tool to denoise timelapse imaging data.
-This repository contains instruction to run the tool on the HPC cluster of the university of Geneva.
+This repository contains code and instructions to run the tool on the HPC cluster of the University of Geneva.

 # Instructions

 ### 1. Create a folder on the NAS with the following structure

 * `Model_trial/`